abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 ## Intro

-* A batch script to generate download links for Office Click To Run installation files
+* A command line script to generate download links for Office Click To Run installation files

-* It can generate links for latest available version online by default, or compile links for specific version offline
+* It generate links for latest available version online by default, or compile links for specific version offline

-to have the option to choose between the two mode always, edit the script and change to zero set latest=0
+to have the option to choose between the two mode always, edit the script and change to zero
+set latest=0

 ## How To